EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Build Super Mario Bros: The Lost Levels

-1. In `/home/deck/Applications/Distrobox/smbll/other`, right click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/smbll/other`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `python3 extract.py`